 Living with multiple sclerosis and rheumatoid Arthritis, Lisa Emrich is an award-winning, passionate patient advocate, health writer, classical musician, and backroad cyclist.
 Her stories inspire others to live better and stay active.
-Lisa is author of the blog Brass and Ivory: Life with MS and RA, founder of the Carnival of MS Bloggers, and MS ambassador for Health Central.
+Lisa is author of the blog Brass and Ivory: Life with MS and RA and founder of the Carnival of MS Bloggers.
 Lisa frequently works with organizations in support of better policies, patient-centered research, and research funding.

 Lisa serves on HealthCentral’s Health Advocates Advisory Board, and is a Social Ambassador for the MSHealthCentral Facebook page.